firasd/vibesbench/docs/ai-sycophancy-panic.md

 The campaign against sycophancy in AI is turning into a hodgepodge of complaints about phrasing in model outputs.

-To the extent that it refers to guardrails around mental health, clear reasoning errors, or societal level harm, such concerns are always relevant even without invoking the banner of &lsquo;sycophancy&rsquo;.
+To the extent that it refers to guardrails around mental health, clear reasoning errors, or societal-level harm, such concerns are always relevant even without invoking the banner of &lsquo;sycophancy&rsquo;.

 The term *sycophancy*, both etymologically and in current use, is a moral accusation involving complex social dynamics.
 It is a misleadingly elaborate metaphor to use in the context of LLMs (see [AI Ontology](https://github.com/firasd/vibesbench/#ai-ontology)).